 Dependent Health Insurance

-As long as you are enrolled in one of the retirement system's insurance plans, your eligible dependents can be enrolled in the same insurance plans.
+As long as you are enrolled in one of the retirement system's insurance plans, your spouse (as long as they are not enrolled separately as an eligible state employee or retiree) and eligible dependents can be enrolled in the same insurance plans.
 Eligible dependents include:

 - Your unmarried children by birth, legal adoption, or full legal guardianship who are in your custody and dependent on you for support.